Platforms

 “You want supply to always be full, and you use price to basically either bring more supply on or get more supply off, or get more demand in the system or get some demand out,” he lectures like a professor.
 “It’s classic Econ 101.”

-An excellent article on the incentives of platform industrys is “The Host’s Dilemma” by Jonathan Barnett.
+An excellent article on the incentives of platform industries is “The Host’s Dilemma” by Jonathan Barnett.
 He argues that platform providers face a trade off between being open (and generating users) and regulating access (to monetise).

 Learning Objectives: Peer-to-peer markets, Ethical implications of disruptive business models

-Cutting edge theory: An economic analysis of platforms Spotlight on sustainability: Employee welfare |
+Cutting edge theory: An economic analysis of platforms